 - LU-1.1.
-Engage in a community visioning process for the Beach Center to help build community consensus on how to balance the economic needs of the area with the potential environmental impacts of redevelopment.
+Engage in a community visioning process for the Beach Center, focusing on a vision for its public spaces, pedestrian-friendly uses, and commercial redevelopment.
+This effort can help build community consensus on how to balance the economic needs of the area with the potential environmental impacts of redevelopment.
 The process should include developing a clear vision of what is realistic under environmental protection regulations. - LU-1.2.
-Examine existing zoning regulations to ensure that they are consistent with the community vision for the Beach Center.
+Examine existing zoning regulations to ensure that they are consistent with the Wetlands Protection Act, floodplain regulations, and the community vision for the Beach Center.